trantbpham/shape-animation/resources/README.md

         sleep length is a function of the speed parameter and determines the speed of the visual animation.
 The panel will keep repainting as long as an object in the input file is 'alive' or has some animation remaining.

+    * PlaybackAnimationView (Assignment 10) - This view functions very much like the VisualAnimation View, see above for operation details.
+This view is different from the  VisualAnimation View because Playback allows for user input and control of the animation as it is playing.
+A Jpanel added to the Frame includes user instructions for how to use the buttons layed out to control the animation.
+This allows users to play, pause, rewind, loop, and change the speed of the animation in real time.
+Furthermore, there is the option to delete shapes from the view via the delete shape button, which lists all the shapes in the animation and allows the users to type the name of the shape to delete.
+The shape will then be removed from the model and thus the animation.

     * TextAnimationView - this class generates a text view of the animation by utilizing the input of from the builder, adding those info in lists appropriate to its category, and